Supplier Code of Conduct

 Legal and Regulatory Standards

-We require our suppliers to comply with all laws and regulations applicable to our business in the countries in which they operate and seek commitments from their own supply chain to also meet this requirement.
+We require our suppliers and their subcontractors to comply with all laws and regulations applicable to our business in the countries in which they operate and seek commitments from their own supply chain to also meet this requirement.

 Human rights, ethical behaviour and business transparency

-Schroders enters into relationships based on the principle of fair and honest dealings at all times.
+Schroders enters into relationships based on the principle of fair, open and honest dealings at all times.
 This is whether in our role as an employer, as a buyer of goods and services or when carrying out our fiduciary duties as a provider of financial services and an investor in companies.
-We expect all our suppliers to operate in a responsible, ethical, open and transparent way, and Schroders reserves the right to monitor its supply chain against the minimum standards outlined in this Supplier Code of Conduct.
+We expect all our suppliers and their subcontractors to operate in a responsible, ethical, and transparent way whilst maintaining standards that reflect our commitment to accountability, respect and good governance

-Schroders is committed to upholding all laws relating to the protection of human rights including, but not limited to, the UN’s Universal Declaration of Human Rights (UDHR)1 .
-In line with our Group Human Rights Position Statement and annual Modern Slavery Statement we are committed to respecting human rights and addressing any human rights violations (including slavery and human trafficking) in our supply chain.
+Schroders is committed to upholding all laws relating to the protection of human rights including, but not limited to, the UN’s Universal Declaration of Human Rights (UDHR)[1].
+In line with our Group Human Rights Position Statement and annual Modern Slavery Statement we are committed to respecting and upholding the human dignity and fair treatment of all those individuals within our supply chain and addressing human rights and addressing any human rights violations (including slavery and human trafficking) found in any part of our supply chain.

 We expect our suppliers and their subcontractors to:

-- Treat their own employees fairly and ethically.
+- Treat their own employees fairly and ethically, providing a safe and hygienic workplace, free from bullying, harassment or discrimination.

-- Support and encourage freedom of association and collective bargaining2 in line with local regulations.
+- Support and encourage freedom of association and collective bargaining[2] in line with local regulations.

-- Demonstrate the procedure(s) in place and actions taken to identify, prevent and mitigate human rights violations such as modern slavery (including forced or child labour and human trafficking) in their operations and supply chain, notifying Schroders of any identified concerns using the whistleblowing process detailed in section 6 below and the measures taken to address them.
+- Demonstrate the procedure(s) in place and actions taken to identify, prevent and mitigate human rights violations such as modern slavery (including forced or child labour and human trafficking) in their operations and supply chain, notifying Schroders of any identified concerns using the whistleblowing service, Safecall (section 6).

 Inclusion, diversity and fair wages

-Schroders strives to create an inclusive culture that celebrates diversity.
-Our vision is for our people to reflect the diversity of our clients and the communities we live and work in and for everyone to feel they truly belong at Schroders.
-Information about our approach can be found here.
+At Schroders, we are focused on delivering excellence, supported by a high-performing, client-centric culture.
+We believe diverse talent empowered in an inclusive environment will help us achieve this aim as it allows all our people to thrive, helps drive innovation, and ensures resonance with all our clients across the globe.
+In seeking excellence, we are a proud equal opportunities employer.
+We are focused on developing talent and having the right people in the right roles.
+A commitment to fair treatment is reflected throughout our people processes, from recruitment, progression to pay determination.
 We believe in fair pay for performance, providing a good work environment that prioritises wellbeing, and providing personal growth opportunities.
 This helps us attract and retain exceptional employees.
 We are accredited living wage employers in both the United Kingdom (UK) and the United States of America (USA) and pay at least 10% above the minimum wage in all our locations globally.

 We expect our suppliers and their subcontractors to:

-We will not tolerate harassment or discrimination in our working environment including that of our suppliers.
-When working at and for Schroders, if suppliers experience or witness any discriminatory actions or comments, we encourage these to be reported using the whistleblowing process detailed in section 6 below
+We will not tolerate harassment or discrimination in our working environment including that of our suppliers or their subcontractors.
+When working at and for Schroders, if suppliers or their subcontractors experience or witness any discriminatory actions or comments, we encourage these to be reported using the whistleblowing process detailed in section 6 below.

 Health and safety

-Schroders is committed to ensuring all employees and on-site suppliers to Schroders are provided with a safe working environment which meets the requirements of all local legislation and the UK Health and Safety at Work Act 1974 as a minimum.
+Schroders is committed to ensuring all employees and on-site suppliers to Schroders are provided with a safe working environment which meets the requirements of all local legislation globally.

 Where suppliers or their subcontractors are working on our site with our equipment, we expect them to comply with all health and safety training and guidance issued and to help maintain a safe working environment by reporting any issues promptly.
-Suppliers or their subcontractors delivering a service using their own equipment, or servicing on-site equipment, must provide appropriate documentation in advance to demonstrate how health and safety issues will be managed.
+Suppliers or their subcontractors delivering a service using their own equipment, or servicing on-site equipment, must provide appropriate documentation in advance, for review and approval, to demonstrate how the health and safety issues of the task will be managed and how the safety of our staff and the premises will be maintained.

 Whistleblowing